Learn from what works

 Rebalance your dinner plate with Japanese-style portions

-?
+Africa-Studio/ShutterstockBy now, most of us know that the average serving sizes of restaurant meals has super-sized out of control over the past 20 years, causing us to mindlessly over-eat almost all the time.
+How can you normalize portions?
 Simply give your larger serving plates a break (put them up on the highest shelf) and serve meals on smaller plates, like the side, salad, bread plates, you already have—plates about four- to six-inches in diameter, and the bowls about one- to three-inches, holding about 100 to 200 ml (or about three-quarters of a cup).
 The idea of using smaller plates is gathering momentum at various dietary research organizations.
 Jennifer Orlet Fisher, PhD, director of the Temple University Center for Obesity Research and Education and its Family Eating Laboratory, found that children tend to not serve themselves huge portions when left to their own devices.
 She feels that offering children smaller plates and letting them take their own food could be helpful in keeping portion size and appetite in proper perspective.
 The lessons from Japan: Serve food on smaller plates—but don’t skimp on fruit and veggies!
-Here are more insider tricks to eating less without really noticing

 Get your child running and jumping